grommet/grommet/README.md

 ### Install

-  Then you can install Grommet using one of the methods below.
+  You can install Grommet using either of the methods below.

   For Bower users:
   ```